-- 1. User Data to be disclosed or manipulated,
+- 1. User Data to be manipulated,

+- 2. sensitive User Data (EF.DG3 and EF.DG4) to be disclosed,

-- 2. TSF data to be disclosed or manipulated
+- 3. TSF data to be disclosed or manipulated

-- 3. software to be reconstructed and
+- 4. software to be reconstructed and

-- 4. substantial information about construction of TSF to be gathered

-- 5. which may enable other attacks.
+- 5. substantial information about construction of TSF to be gathered which may enable other attacks.

 Application note: The formulation of "Deploying Test Features ..." in FMT_LIM.2.1 might be a little bit misleading since the addressed features are no longer available (e.g. by disabling or removing the respective functionality).
 Nevertheless the combination of FMT_LIM.1 and FMT_LIM.2 is introduced to provide an optional approach to enforce the same policy.

-Note that the term "software" in item 3 of FMT_LIM.1.1 and FMT_LIM.2.1 refers to both IC Dedicated and IC Embedded Software.
+Note that the term "software" in item 4 of FMT_LIM.1.1 and FMT_LIM.2.1 refers to both IC Dedicated and IC Embedded Software.